jfelchner/ruby-progressbar/README.md

     ProgressBar.create(:smoothing => 0.6)

-### Time Mocking Support
+#### Time Mocking Support

-If you're using a time mocking library while displaying your progress bar, it wouldn't do if it used the idea of `now` from your mocking library.
-Instead you would always want it to use the un-mocked `now` of real life.
+When mocking time, the concept of when `now` is becomes distorted.
+You can imagine that because ruby-progressbar tracks elapsed and estimated times, if it used the mocked version of `now` the results would be very undesirable.
 Fortunately, if you use one of our supported Ruby time mocking libraries, your elapsed and estimated times will appear correctly no matter when your 'now' is.
 Currently supported are:

   * [Timecop](https://github.com/jtrupiano/timecop)
   * [Delorean](https://github.com/bebanjo/delorean)

 Road Map
 --------------------------------
 We're planning on adding a bunch of really nice features to this gem over the next few weeks.
 We want to keep the simple usage simple but allow for powerful features if they're needed.
-Our 1.0 release is the first step in that direction.
+Our `1.0` release is the first step in that direction.

 Issues
 --------------------------------